 - Deploy what fits your needs.
 Memorystore for Redis allows you the flexibility to choose from different service tiers and sizes that fit your performance and operational needs.
 With a few clicks, you have the option to deploy a Basic Tier standalone Redis instance or a Standard Tier high availability Redis instance up to 300 GB.

 - Easily scale to get blazing speed.
 With Memorystore for Redis, you can easily achieve your latency and throughput targets by scaling up your Redis instances with minimal impact to your application's availability.
 Start with the lowest tier and smallest size, then grow your Redis instance as the needs of your application change.
+For applications that need scaling of read queries, you can scale the queries across five read replicas using the read endpoint (preview).

 - Focus on your application.
 Memorystore for Redis automates the complex operational tasks that are required to deploy and manage Redis.
 Tasks like provisioning, replication, failover, and monitoring are all automated.
 Applications connect to a single endpoint, eliminating any node-discovery logic and simplifying management and operations.
 Additionally, integration with Cloud Monitoring makes it easy to monitor your Redis instances.